crupest/crupest/README.md

 Nice to meet you! 😊

-🔭 I'm currently working on:

-- [cru](https://github.com/crupest/cru) , a C++ direct ui library.
+🔭 I'm currently working on [cru](https://github.com/crupest/cru), a C++ direct ui library.
 It is in embryonic form.
 But I'll keep develop it with my ❤️.
 Feel free to comment in the repo via issues.

 🌱 I’m currently majoring in Computer Science And Technology at WHPU.